Melkijo/monstreet-online-store/README.md

 ```
 npm run dev
 ```
-Using another terminal run this:
+Using another terminal in the same directory run this:
 ```
 php artisan serve
 ```